anagha-google/dataproc-labs/3-dataproc-gke/README.md

 # About

-This lab is primer intended to demystify running Spark on Dataproc on GKE with a minimum viable Spark application.<br> It reuses the foundational setup from Lab 2 - Dataproc on GCE.
-This includes the network, subnet, Dataproc Metatsore and Dataproc Persistent History Server.<br>
+This lab is primer intended to demystify running Spark on Dataproc on GKE with a minimum viable Spark application.<br> It includes the foundational setup - the network, subnet, Dataproc Persistent History Server.<br>
-We will eventually make this a standalone lab with no dependency on other labs.<br>

-In this lab-
+In this lab, we will-
-1. We will first create a GKE cluster
+1. Run the foundational setup for Dataproc - APIs, org policies, buckets, the network, subnet, Dataproc Persistent History Server
+2. Run the foundational setup for GKE
-2. And then create a basic Dataproc on GKE cluster on it.
+3. Create a basic Dataproc on GKE cluster.
-3. And run a basic Spark application on it
+4. Run a basic Spark application on it
-4. We will review logging
+5. Review logging
-5. Monitoring for GKE clusters
+6. review monitoring for GKE clusters

-## 1. Foundational setup
+## 1. Foundational setup for Dataproc

+## 2. Foundational setup for GKE

-### 1.1.
+### 2.1.
 Install kubectl
 In Cloud Shell, lets install kubectl-
 ```
 sudo apt-get install kubectl